 \paragraph{Test Techniques}

 Table~\ref{tab:test_technique} summarises the test techniques utilised in the primary studies.
 A few studies that do not employ specific testing techniques but instead provide general testing guidelines are excluded from the table.
-Additionally, single study may apply multiple test techniques.
-In total, 14 distinct techniques are identified, with two being adopted by multiple studies.
-The most prevalent techniques are \textit{Machine learning-based testing}, used in nine studies, and \textit{model-based testing}, applied in four studies.
+Additionally, a single study may apply multiple test techniques.
+In total, 14 distinct techniques are identified, with two being adopted by multiple studies: \textit{machine learning-based testing}, used in nine studies, and \textit{model-based testing}, applied in four studies.
 These findings align with the characteristics of XR systems.
-Machine learning techniques are particularly well-suited for handling the rich graphical interfaces of XR systems, such as identifying faults in app screenshots.
+Machine learning techniques are particularly well-suited for handling the rich graphical interfaces of XR systems, such as identifying faults using app screenshots.
 Meanwhile, model-based testing simplifies the inherent complexity of XR systems by abstracting them into models, facilitating systematic testing.

 To further investigate the most predominant test technique, machine learning-based testing, we examine the dataset used in these studies to train the ML models for testing in \S\ref{sec:discussion:dataset_tools}.